dannyvaks/reflection_agent_education/readme.md

 - Friendly **Analyze the Answer** button sends your solution to the `/analyze-code/` endpoint and shows how the model would solve the problem
 - The agent uses Chain-of-Thought reflection to compare your code with the expected answer from the Kaggle dataset and assigns a score (each question contributes up to 10%)
+- RAG retrieval supplies similar dataset examples so the LLM can act as a judge and rank your answer fairly when you press **Analyze the Answer**
 - Friendly visual feedback for code submissions with an overall score summary
 - Model solution shown after you submit your answer so you can compare
 - Dataset connection status displayed, with retrieved examples listed when available